- Culture Trip

-Born in a poor farming district, Salam overcame humble beginnings to become an internationally recognised scientist.
+Born in a poor farming district, Salam overcame a humble start in life to become an internationally recognised scientist.
 In addition to his academic career, he campaigned for the promotion of scientific research in developing countries and was passionate about providing opportunities for gifted students from poor nations.
 Despite his many achievements, Salam has remained a controversial figure in Pakistan for being part of the Ahmaddya Muslim community, a small sect regarded as heretical by the wider Islamic society.

 In Pakistan today, perhaps as the result of a more curious younger generation there is a growing acceptance of Abdus Salam and he has been the subject of a number of editorials detailing his mistreatment.
 His international status, combined with a sense of unease at the rise of religious extremism has made more progressive Pakistanis reassess the life and achievements of their most famous scientist.
-Comments made below recent articles about Abdus Salam in online Pakistani newspapers provide some interesting insights for western readers.
 In November 2011, an article in Dawn, Pakistan’s oldest English language newspaper, attracted over 200 sympathetic and supportive comments.
-In 2011 a film about Salam called The Dream of Symmetry was also released, casting fresh light on this extraordinary figure to audiences in Pakistan and around the world.
+Also in 2011 a film about Salam called The Dream of Symmetry was also released, casting fresh light on this extraordinary figure to audiences in Pakistan and around the world.